raghaven447/flatbuffers/docs/source/Schemas.md

     stop writing them into your data for almost the same effect.
-    Additionally you can mark them as `deprecated` as in the example above, which will prevent the generation of accessors in the generated C++, as a way to enforce the field not being used any more.
+    Additionally you can mark them as `deprecated` as in the example above, which will prevent the generation of accessors in the generated C++, as a way to enforce the field not being used anymore.
     (careful: this may break code!).

 -   You may change field names and table names, if you're ok with your